berbix/berbix-node/README.md

 ##### `createTransaction(options: object): Tokens`

 Creates a transaction within Berbix to initialize the client SDK.
-Typically after creating a transaction, you will want to store the refresh token in your database associated with the currently active user session.
+Typically, after creating a transaction, you will want to store the refresh token in your database associated with the currently active user session.